ethereum/pm/AllCoreDevs-CL-Meetings/Call_104.md

 **Danny**
 Yeah, it's unclear to me how we would do a different case here.
 So, it's intrucible, but if there's a different option, I'd love to hear it.

-**Gballet**
+**Guillaume**
 No, I don't, I mean, at least I'm not aware of any other option, but yeah, if someone, if someone is, I'd love to, I'd love to hear from them.

 **Danny**
 Yeah, like you don't really have the option even do a pre compute because that's that block came out of lie and you don't have a lot to get so.

-**Gballet**
+**Guillaume**
 Well, I mean, in theory, everybody would have a, like a very already representation of the state, long before the transition.
 So you could still provide a proof with respect to this state that is not officially enshrined in the blockchain.
 Yeah, you could, like in practice, everybody will have this, this verkle state.
 But in theory, you could do the transition at the last moment in theory, never going to have work for real, but.
 But yeah, no, I think I think this is still the most, yeah, sensical approach.

 **Danny**
 I'm taking a look at it all think about if that like, messes of any proof stuff that I would just probably with it.

-**Gballet**
+**Guillaume**
 Yeah, okay, great, thanks.
 And there was the last thing.
 It's more like a nitpick by a deplion.
 Where is it like he was saying yes, so you have those two fields CL and CR.
 Oh, he actually answered since.
 But yeah, this represents some symbols that are in the paper, the IP, IP, paper, paper.
 So it has to be read like your lab tech.
 Feel like C underscore or subscript L and C subscript R. But apparently in the specs things tend to be lower case.
 So I was just wanted to ask if lower case C underscore L and lower key lower case C underscore lower case R was the sufficient or not.

 **Kevaundray**
 I think that uppercase was basically used to show that the CL and CR are just commitments.
 So it might be fine to have the lower case, but according to this book.

-**Gballet**
+**Guillaume**
 Okay.
 Well, if there's no other, if there's no dissenting opinion, I'll change that to be like this.

 **Danny**
 Some live code review, I think you mean colon instead of equal sign here.

-**Gballet**
+**Guillaume**
 Possibly.
 Yeah, I don't know that much Python, but okay.
 Good, thank you for putting that out.
 And with that, I think yeah, that's that's pretty much all I wanted to discuss today.

 **Danny**
 Is this built upon Bellatrix or Capella?

-**Gballet**
+**Guillaume**
 Right, yeah, it's so it's built upon Bellatrix at the moment.
 Yeah, it doesn't have a Capella like he's not rebays on top of Capella.
 The code.
-So I mean, the goal is to have it on top of deneb, obviously, but currently it's Bellatrix.
+So I mean, the goal is to have it on top of Deneb, obviously, but currently it's Bellatrix.

 **Danny**
 Yeah, okay.
 Cool.
-I guess keeping in Bellatrix for initial review seems fine and maybe letting deneb.
+I guess keeping in Bellatrix for initial review seems fine and maybe letting Deneb.
 So going to be able to stabilize and then re-basing on that instead of doing three bases.

-**Gballet**
+**Guillaume**
 Yeah

 **Danny**
 Great.
 Great.
 Are there any other like gotchas in here or is this primarily data structures on the consensus side?

-**Gballet**
+**Guillaume**
 It's, yeah, exactly.
 It's primary data structures.
 There's a gotcha indeed.
 It's where is it?
 So there's something.
-There's a bit of a twist for Calstinen.
+There's a bit of a twist for kaustinen.
 I'm looking for the structure.
 Exactly.
 I'm looking for the structure.
 So there are two values in this truck while three fields in the structure current value, new value and suffix.
 So we don't have new value.
-So ultimately, you should have the pre state and the post state, but for Calstinen, we just put the pre state.
+So ultimately, you should have the pre state and the post state, but for kaustinen, we just put the pre state.

 **Marius**
 Why?

-**Gballet**
+**Guillaume**
 It's just like it's just more maintainable at this point when more people join when codebase stabilizes.
 It will be easy enough to add.

 **Marius**
 So you can already compute the codebase.

-**Gballet**
+**Guillaume**
 Yes.

 **Danny**
 Okay.
-Thank you Guilm.
+Thank you Guillaume.
 Yeah.
-Any other questions for Guilm?
+Any other questions for Guillaume?

 **Etan**
 This is optional is this an SSZ?
 Do you need SSC unions or just optionals?

-**Gballet**
+**Guillaume**
 So used to be unions, but Mikhail said that now optional was added to the to the spec.
 So yeah, it's an SSZ optional.

 **Etan**
 It's still a proposal like a draft, but if you don't need the union, then I guess writing it like this is the cleanest.

-**Gballet**
+**Guillaume**
 Yeah.
 So it is currently at least in the code it's implemented as a union.
 Yes.

 **Danny**
 Okay.
 And then yes.

-**Gballet**
+**Guillaume**
 Actually, there are no more questions.
 I had a I had one.
 So Deneb is the name for fork 4 and  ? and… back in in Australia suggested Electra.
 So do I have the permission to start referring to this as electra?

 **Danny**
 In terms of the name of the fork.
 Yeah.
 I guess as long as it stays in this underscore features directory, I would give it like a feature name because the fork ultimately might be this combined with some other features.
 And, you know, there is a modicum of a pocess for deciding fork names.
 So maybe we should respect that.
 But again, like having something in underscore features as like a star name, would I think be confusing and this should hang out and underscore features until closer to ? fork so we can kick that can down the road.

-**Gballet**
+**Guillaume**
 No problem.

 **Hsiao**